cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 The checker type to use for the check.

-If the monitored resource type is servicedirectory_service, checkerType must be set to VPC_CHECKERS.
+If the monitored resource type is 'servicedirectory_service', 'checker_type' must be set to 'VPC_CHECKERS'.
 Possible values: ["STATIC_IP_CHECKERS", "VPC_CHECKERS"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#checker_type MonitoringUptimeCheckConfig#checker_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#checker_type MonitoringUptimeCheckConfig#checker_type}

 ---